quangnd/marktrapp.com/jekyll/blog/_posts/2009-10-12-dirty-little-google-voice-secret.md

 excerpt: Using two features from Google Voice and AT&T, you can maximize your Google Voice usage on an iPhone (or any other iPhone) in spite of the public bickering between Apple and Google.
 note: The dispute that prevented a Google Voice app from being available on iOS was eventually resolved.
 Additionally, iOS 4 added support for sending and receiving VoIP calls, obviating the need for this workaround.

-categories: [how-tos, hidden]
-tags: [AT&T, calling circle, Google Voice, iPhone]
+tags: [AT&T, calling circle, Google Voice, iPhone, how-tos, hidden]

 license: none